MaestroGarcia/personal-goals/README.md

 # Goals for 2016:
 1. Javascript!!!
 2. Write blog posts
-3. Learn more React, Backbone and Angular 2
+3. Learn more about React(Redux & Flux), Backbone and Angular 2
 4. Master CSS Animations and SVG
 5. Dediciation to help the [PostCSS](https://github.com/postcss/postcss) & [WordPress Sverige](http://wpsv.se/) community grow
 6. Speak at an conferance or meetup